JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-dsl-reference.md

                 // A shortcut for includeDirs.allHeaders.
                 includeDirs("include/directory", "another/directory")

-                // Header files to be included for Cinterop tool arguments
+                // Header files to be included in the bindings. header("path/to/header.h")
-                // Usually should be the same as defined in '.def' file header("path/to/header.h")
                 headers("path/to/header1.h", "path/to/header2.h")
             }